 Outside the museum itself sits a small building called the Fort Pitt Block House.
 Built in 1764, it’s the only remaining structure on the site from colonial days.
 You can’t go in this building, but you can take pictures of the historic landmark.

-The Fort Pitt Museum is more intellectual and doesn’t have the flashy exhibits that others have, so be sure to understand that going in.
-Those who are Revolutionary War buffs or who are extremely interested in the history of Pittsburgh may find the place fascinating.
+The Fort Pitt is more intellectual and doesn’t have the flashy exhibits that others have, but it’s still one of the best Pittsburgh museums for folks who love history.
+Those who are Revolutionary War buffs or who want to learn about the city’s founding may find the place fascinating.

 Would you visit any of these museums?